2026 Cadillac Championship odds, picks: Surprising predictions from golf model that's nailed 17 majors

 Back-to-back Signature Events are up next on the PGA Tour schedule, and up first is the 2026 Cadillac Championship at the Blue Monster at Trump National Doral in Miami.
 A handful of notable players such as Rory McIlroy, Ludvig Aberg and Matthew Fitzpatrick, who has won three of the past four events he's played, are absent from this field.
 World No. 1 Scottie Scheffler, coming off consecutive runner-up finishes, is in the field, however, and he's again the favorite.

-The latest 2026 Cadillac Championship odds via FanDuel list Scheffler at +300 (risk $100 to win $300), with Cameron Young (+1600) and Collin Morikawa (+2200) among the other 2026 Cadillac Championship contenders.
-Before locking in any 2026 PGA Championship picks, or any PGA DFS picks or One and Done selections, be sure to see the 2026 Cadillac Championship predictions and projected leaderboard from the proven computer model at SportsLine.
+The latest 2026 Cadillac Championship odds via FanDuel list Scheffler at +310 (risk $100 to win $310), with Cameron Young (+1300), Min Woo Lee (+1300) and Collin Morikawa (+2200) among the other 2026 Cadillac Championship contenders.
+Before locking in any 2026 Cadillac Championship picks, or any PGA DFS picks or One and Done selections, be sure to see the 2026 Cadillac Championship predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.